ramapriyan912001/tp/docs/DeveloperGuide.md

 **Use case: Delete a shared expense**

+**Preconditions: User's last entered command is either `findexpenses` or `expenses`, i.e. the user is viewing an expense list.**

 **MSS**

-1. User requests to list expenses for a travel group.
-2. AWE lists all expenses.
-3. User requests to delete an expense at a specific index in the list.
+1. User requests to delete an expense from list of expenses viewed by its position on screen.
-4. AWE deletes the specified expense.
+2. AWE deletes the specified expense.
+3. AWE shows updated list of expenses.
+4. AWE displays confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
-The expense list is empty.
+The given index is not within range 1 to length of list of expenses on screen.

+    * 2a1.
+AWE shows an error message saying index is invalid.

       Use case ends.

-* 3a.
-The given index is invalid.
+* 2b.
+User is not viewing a list of expenses when entering command.

-    * 3a1.
-AWE shows an error message.
+    * 2b1.
+AWE shows an error message asking user to enter `findexpenses` or `expenses` command first.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Clear AddressBook of all entries**